AwsafAlam/rubyonrails-app/README.md

 ---

+## Rails cli

+using the rails cli we can generate new application `rails new ruby-app` creates a new scaffolding of a ruby on rails application with all of the files and dependencies.

 ## Rails generator

 The rails generator does a lot of boilerplate work so developers don't have to configure everything individually.